sdvg/blog-posts/posts/tidy-mind-introduction.md

 So, as you might have realized by now, I want to create my own notes app.
 I've already been working on it on-and-off since spring this year.
 The working title is **tidyMind**.

-Here come the features I want to have in my app, starting with those which are supposed to make tidyMind special:
+Here come the features I want to have in my app, starting with those which are supposed to make tidyMind special...

 ### Client-side encryption